Dounreay Castle

 Dounreay Castle is a ruined 16th-century L-plan castle, about 8 mi west of Thurso, Highland (council area), Scotland, within the grounds of Dounreay Nuclear Power Development Establishment.
 It is also known as Dounreay House.
-The castle and its associated structures are a Scheduled Ancient Monument.
+The castle and its associated structures are a scheduled monument.

 History

 The castle is thought to date from the latter part of the 16th century.
 It was a property of the Sinclairs, the owner in 1614 being William Sinclair of Dunbeath, while in 1726 it was one of the lodgings of the Earl of Caithness.
 Ownership passed to the Forbeses, to the Mackays of Reay, and then to the Mackays of Tongue.
 Occupation continued until 1863, but the castle was unroofed and ruinous by 1910.
 The site was used a farm, with the courtyard being the farmyard, with the first of two ranges of cottages possibly being added south east of the castle in the 17th century.

 Cromwellian troops were housed in the castle in the mid-17th century.
 The site was leveled with the exception of the castle and the north-east cottage block during the building of the research establishment.